Elizabeth Fry Society of Saint John NB Inc

 - Special Events: Annual vigil for Ashley Smith held in October.

-- Court Support Services: volunteers attend court on a daily basis to assist women during their First Court Appearance.
+- Court Support Services: volunteers attend court on a daily basis to assist women as they transition through the justice system, both in the criminal and mental health courts

-- Trained volunteers meet with women in Nova Institution for Women, Truro, NS one on one to discuss concerns or issues, assist in pre-release planning, access scholarships or bursaries, provide continued support once they return to their communites.
+- Trained volunteers in advocacy meet with women in Nova Institution for Women, Truro, NS oto discuss concerns or issues, assist in pre-release planning, access scholarships or bursaries, provide continued support once they return to their communities.

-- Mother/Child Read Aloud: Volunteers meet with women one on one to give them the oppourtunity to read new children's books on tapes to their children.
-E Fry mails the books, tapes and a walkman (one time gift) to each child.
+- Mother/Child Read Aloud: Volunteers invite women at the federal Nova Institution for Women in Truro NS them to read and record new books for their children.
+E Fry mails the books, recordings to each child.

 |Hours||Monday-Friday 8:30 am-4:00 pm